dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 ???
-DHCP == Dynamic Host Configuration Protocol
+* DHCP == Dynamic Host Configuration Protocol
+* every time your computer needs to lookup a name to tell IP where to go it asks a number of servers

 ---